dylan1218/SECDataParseVBA/README.md

 My goal in this project is to make data more accessible in the tool that millions of financial analyst around the world use everyday (excel).
 A simple set up process will allow users with rudimentry VBA skills to access SEC data programatically.
 From there UDF's will allow even non-VBA excel users to quickly obtain any peice of SEC filing data without ever having to leave excel.

+Note that this project bypasses having to access a web api, and effeciently sets up your own database.
+The benefits are that data can be accessed without limits of size or number of requests.
+The downside of course is that we must setup the database.
+With the classess the database setup should take no longer than 20 to 30 minutes including time to load.

 <b>Project progress:</b>
 Classes to build:
 <br>